Religious backers of abortion rights say God's on their side

 People are also reading…

-As the U.S. Supreme Court appears poised to overturn Roe v.
-Wade, dismantling the constitutional right to an abortion, they draw on their faith that they will somehow continue.
+And as the U.S. Supreme Court appears poised to dismantle the constitutional right to an abortion, they draw on their faith that they will somehow continue.

-Robin Marty, who moved from Minneapolis to Tuscaloosa to help run this clinic, was surprised to hear nurses pray as the future of abortion grows uncertain.
+Robin Marty, who moved from Minneapolis to Tuscaloosa a couple years ago to help run this clinic, was surprised to hear nurses pray for guidance as the future of abortion grows uncertain.

 “That is one of the things that has caused a whiplash for me — I had this stereotype in my head of a Southern religious person,” said Marty.
 “I just assumed that there was no compatibility between people who are religious and people who support the ability to get an abortion.”